Processing math: 100%

 Using Bayesian generalized linear model to compare mortality rates of smokers and non-smokers.

 Some time ago I was watching Smoking: The Dataset series of videos on calmcode.io.
 They show you how to analyze and compare 10-year mortality rates of smokers vs non-smokers.
-1
+Beware, not the effect of smoking - but being a smoker - because lifestyles of people who smoke from those who don’t differ in other aspects besides smoking.

 In this post, I’ll use Bayesian inference together with a generalized linear model, to calculate the effect of being a smoker compared to the visual approach from calmcode.
 First, let’s see what they figured out.